 Fractals are level 80 dungeons for groups of 5 that have their own unique mechanics and strategies as well as debuffs.
 One thing that makes fractals unique is Agony.
 Agony is a debuff that chunks away your life every second unless you have Agony Resistance equipped.

 Agony Resistance can be equipped only on Ascended Gear (final level) so in order to go up the ranks in fractals you will have to craft endgame gear.
-The higher the level of the fractal, the more Agony Resistance is required to survive, with a maximum of 150 Agony Resistance to nullify any damage on level 100.
+The higher the level of the fractal, the more Agony Resistance is required to survive, with a maximum of 150 Agony Resistance to reduce damage taken per tick to a minimum of 1%.

 Raids are unlocked with the Heart of Thorns or Path of Fire expansion.
 They require 10-man squads, specific professions and builds and are currently the hardest aspect of the game to learn and master.

-Their loot though, is immense and currently the only available Legendary Armor is earned trough raiding.
+Their loot though, is immense.
 Needless to say in order to raid you need full endgame gear, training and most likely a guild.

 Time to socialize.
 I mean what’s the point of playing an MMO alone?
 Go out there and find a guild.
 The bigger the guild, the better the rewards of being in one.
 For example Guild Missions.